 A relational trust scale was initially constructed with five to six questions.
 The scale reliability was analyzed with family and educator data from seven countries.
-Cronbach's Alpha coefficients were calculated using six questions from the family survey and five questions from the educator survey; the reliability ranged from 0.66 to 0.97.
-Student data were collected in four countries and the reliability of six questions ranged from 0.73 to 0.81 using Cronbach Alpha.
-See the Technical Report: Six Global Lessons on How Family, School, and Community Engagement can Transform Education for more details.
+Cronbach's alpha coefficients were calculated using six questions from the family survey and five questions from the educator survey; the reliability ranged from 0.66 to 0.97 (moderate to high reliability).
+Student data were collected in four countries and the reliability of six questions ranged from 0.73 to 0.81 (high) using Cronbach's alpha.
+See the Technical Report: Five Global Lessons on How Family, School, and Community Engagement can Transform Education for more details.